-- 2 courses in Biblical Studies

-- 1 course in Church History

-- 2 courses in Theological Studies (3510-Q or 3512-Q, plus one other)

-3 courses in Liturgical Studies (to include homiletics and not repeat topics completed in Associate

-Level courses)

-1 course in Ethics

-5 courses in Pastoral Studies (at least one course in Faith Development, at least one in Pastoral Skills,

-- at least one in Spirituality, and Pastoral Leadership and Administration) - 1 Pastoral and Theological Integration Seminar (3900-Q)
+- 2 courses in Biblical Studies - 1 course in Church History (which must 3155-Q unless taken as 3655-Q) - 2 courses in Theological Studies (3510-Q or 3512-Q, plus one other) or 3500-Q - 3 courses in Liturgical Studies (to include homiletics and not repeat topics completed in Associate Level courses) - 1 course in Moral Theology-(one of which must 3655-Q unless taken as 3155-Q) - 5 courses in Pastoral Studies (at least one course in Faith Development, at least one in Pastoral Skills, at least one in Spirituality, and Pastoral Leadership and Administration) - 1 Pastoral and Theological Integration Seminar (3900-Q)

-Vocational Development Seminars (VDS) are offered each fall and winter semesters.
-The VDS courses are described in the calendar and advertised in the Theological Bulletin.
-They VDS are available on campus and by webinar.
-They are required for Anglican students sponsored for ordination.
+Formation Seminars are offered each fall and winter semesters.
+Formation Seminars are a 10hr (normally one hour per week) seminar each semester that will deal with matters relating to academic, spiritual and vocation formation.
+The subject of these seminars will reflect the needs of the community and will be listed in the Theological Bulletin for the semester.

-Academic Development Seminar (ADS) 1: Research Methods and Academic Integrity is offered early in the fall semester each year.
-This is a compulsory series for all students admitted to a degree program.
-The seminars focus on 1. effective and efficient access to and use of research resources; 2. proper use and citation of resources; and 3. critical thinking.